rahulkrishna-s/imdb-eda-notebooks/reports/analysis_summary.md

   Steven Spielberg had the most movies in this dataset with 13 entries.
 Christopher Nolan had 8 movies that appeared in this top imdb rated movies list, but he had the highest median rating for his movies, showing how excellent of a director he is.
 ### 3.7 Temporal Trends: The Rating Decline Paradox
   The decade wise analysis showed how most movies in the list was from 2000s and 2010s, with number of movies making into the list increasing with time.
 But paradoxically, average ratings was better for older decade movies with it noticably dropping with time.

+## 4. Limitations
+  - **Selection Bias**: This dataset is exclusively that of IMDB top rated 1000 movies and thus can have biases related to it.
+Insights from this analysis maybe biased towards critically acclaimed films and may not generalize to broader film industry.
+  - **Data Incompleteness**: More than hundred rows had to be dropped from the original dataset during the preprocessing stage due to missing gross column values.
+So the analysis maybe missing insights from those dropped rows and the financial insights can be skewed if the missing data is not distributed randomly.

-## 7. Conclusion
+## 5. Conclusion
   Working through this analysis revealed how complex movie success really is.
 It showed how film making and cinemas have evolved through time.
-Quality doesn't guarantee profits, volume doesn't mean value, and what audiences love isn't always what critics appreciate.
+Quality doesn't guarantee profits, volume doesn't mean value and what audiences love isn't always what critics appreciate.
 Despite cinema evolving dramatically, great storytelling remains timeless.